 An inspiration to girls and under-represented groups!
 I have a Katherine Johnson Barbie doll that sits on my front table during my STEM club at #Jacarandalibrary and is a reminder not to let anything stop your from achieving your dreams. #Happy100Katherine pic.twitter.com/l6dDSzpp57— Linda McKenna (@rocksatthestars) August 26, 2018

 Happy 100th birthday to my Diamond sorority sister, Katherine Johnson!
 I remember seeing her cheer about her birthday a few years ago at an event in Hampton.
 Thankful, the image was brilliantly captured by photographers from @NASA_Langley. #Happy100Katherine pic.twitter.com/8cBi1quVbm— Sharon Monica Jones (@DrSharonMonica) August 26, 2018

 “I am thankful for the bridge that Katherine built for someone like myself to easily walk across." - NASA project coordinator Jasmine Byrd.— NASA_Langley (@NASA_Langley) August 26, 2018

 Tell us how she’s impacted you too!
 Tweet us a #Happy100Katherine birthday message and read more on her impact at https://t.co/vQfPjoetND. pic.twitter.com/3qqa0bYDFi

-Here’s to Katherine Johnson celebrating one hundred years of life, to all that she has accomplished during those many years, and to reminding us once again that representation matters in all walks of life, and that there are far too many stories of women and men out there who have accomplished equally amazing things, only to remain hidden until being brought out into the light for all of us to learn about.
+Here’s to Katherine Johnson celebrating one hundred years of life, and to all that she has accomplished during those many years.
+And for reminding us once again that representation matters in all walks of life, and that there are far too many stories of women and men out there who have accomplished equally amazing things, only to remain hidden until being brought out into the light for all of us to learn about.

 Image sources (in order of posting): Getty Images, Mattel Photo